Sparky1313/ROS_Research/README.md

 #### patrol.py Description
 [patrol.py](/src/patrolling/src/patrol.py) is a program that will read in the waypoints stored in [patrol_waypoints.txt](/src/patrolling/src/patrol_waypoints.txt) and broadcast to the robot so that the robot will move to them.
 The program uses [actionlib](http://wiki.ros.org/actionlib) and [move_base](http://wiki.ros.org/move_base) to accomplish this.

-[patrol.py](/src/patrolling/src/patrol.py) also listens for robot tasks for the robot (robot tasks are not part of ROS, just a concept for the Patrolling Package).
+[patrol.py](/src/patrolling/src/patrol.py) also listens for robot tasks for the robot (robot tasks are not part of ROS, just a concept for the Patrolling package).
 The robot tasks can stop the robot's travel at its current waypoint and send a separate set of waypoints the robot needs to go to for a task.
 After the robot completes the robot task path, it will resume traveling to waypoint it was going to before the interrupt.

 There is only one robot task currently defined for the TurtleBot3 and that is a [doorbell task](src/robot_tasks/src/doorbell_waypoints.txt).
 The task is just a set of waypoints in a .txt file just like [patrol_waypoints.txt](/src/patrolling/src/patrol_waypoints.txt).
 More tasks can be created and placed in [robot_tasks/src](src/robot_tasks/src/).
-To implement these in [patrol.py](/src/patrolling/src/patrol.py) just add the file path to `self.task_dict` in the `Robot_Task_Listener` class.
+To implement these in [patrol.py](/src/patrolling/src/patrol.py), just add the file path to `self.task_dict` in the `Robot_Task_Listener` class.

 **By default there are already waypoints in [patrol_waypoints.txt](/src/patrolling/src/patrol_waypoints.txt), so you can run [patrol.py](/src/patrolling/src/patrol.py) without having to use [listener.py](/src/patrolling/src/listener.py) to record your own waypoints .*